hilalturkaslan/Database_/README.md

-Database is a done for sample data analysis case study
+Database is a do it for that sample data analysis case study